callstats-io/csio-api-doc/source/includes/_integrate.md

 Add the `callstats.js` in the HEAD tag.

 <aside class="error">
-If you are using require.js, please refer to the following <a href="/#loading-with-requrie-js"> section </a>
+If you are using require.js, please refer to the following <a href="#loading-with-requrie-js"> section </a>
 </aside>

 ## Step 2: Initialize() with AppSecret